The Cat in the Hat (TV special): Plot

-Having made a miraculous recovery from his bout of depression, the Cat brings out Thing One and Thing Two to aid in the search for the gredunza, singing to the kids that they can find ("Anything Under the Sun") but instead of being productive, the Things play a variety of sports using Krinklebein's fishbowl, noting that with every house they visit, "there’s always some fish who doesn’t like fun".
-Frustrated, Krinklebein accuses the Cat of not being a real cat and his hat of not being a real hat.
+Having made a miraculous recovery from his bout of depression, the Cat brings out Thing One and Thing Two to aid in the search for the gredunza, singing to the kids that they can find ("Anything Under the Sun") but instead of being productive, the Things play a variety of sports using Krinklebine's fishbowl, noting that with every house they visit, "there's always some fish who doesn't like fun— good, clean, wholesome innocent fun".
+Frustrated, Krinklebine accuses the Cat of not being a real cat and his hat of not being a real hat.
 However, the Cat indignantly asserts his legitimacy by singing his name in several languages ("Cat, Hat").
-The tune becomes so catchy that everyone, even Krinklebein, joins in and contributes, telling the Cat that in Russian he is a "chapka in a shlyapa".
+The tune becomes so catchy that everyone, even Krinklebine, joins in and contributes, telling the Cat that in Russian he is a "chapka in a shlyapa".
 As the song ends, a car horn is heard in the distance.
-Krinklebein spots the kids' mother on her way home.
+Krinklebine spots the kids' mother on her way home.
 The Things get back into their box and disappear, then the Cat exits immediately after.
 With the house an extreme mess, the kids wonder how they will clean up the house in time.

 The Cat quickly returns, using a motorized vehicle to tidy things up in a jiffy.
 After cleaning the house, he departs, hinting that he may return someday ("Sweep Up the Memories").
 Just as he departs through the back door, the mother walks in through the front door; she asks the kids how their day was and then tells them that she just saw a cat in a hat "going down the street with a moss-covered three-handled family gredunza".
 The exact identity of the object has never been revealed but this statement indicates that the gredunza was never really lost and the Cat simply wanted an excuse to have more fun.
 The two children look out the window much as they did at the beginning of the special and watch as the Cat walks off to his next adventure.